-Claire and Lavinia work both 1:1 and supporting small groups of children with SEN. They are both highly skilled practitioners and are trained in Makaton and PECS and work closely with SENIT and the SENDCO to ensure the best support for pupils.
+Claire and Lavinia work in a 1:1 capacity and also support small groups of children with SEN. They are both highly skilled practitioners and are trained in Makaton and PECS and work closely with SENIT and the SENDCO to ensure the best support for pupils.